"100% of Arts and Science Peer Mentors would recommend the Arts and Science Peer Mentor Program to a sibling or friend."

 This is our largest program with a capacity for over 500 first year students in Learning Communities.
 FLEX is designed with popular first year courses organized around particular majors and career paths.
-We require over 30 Peer Mentors in the FLEX LCs in Term 1 and may require a few Peer Mentors for any LCs in Term 2.
+We require over 40 peer mentors in FLEX for Term 1 and require over 20 peer mentors in Term 2 for FLEX Learning Communities.

 University Transition Program (UTRAN Learning Communities)

-These Learning Communities are for the students under 21 whose high school marks did not represent their academic potential.
-We offer five LCs to select from for both Term 1 and Term 2 and we require 10 Peer Mentors per term in the UTRAN Learning Communities.
+These Learning Communities are for the students under 21 whose high school marks did not represent their academic potential. we offer 7 LCs to select from for both Term 1 and Term 2 and we require 14 peer mentors in Term 1 for the UTRAN Learning Communities.

 Matched with a Mentor (mentorship for non-learning communities first year students)

 Matched with a Mentor involves one-on-one thirty minute mentorship sessions with first year students.
 Mentors and students are matched by their area of study (if possible).
 Recruitment of students and coordination of mentors is done by the LC team, while meetings are arranged directly by peer mentors.
-We require between 4 – 8 Peer Mentors for this program.
+We require 8 – 10 peer mentors for this program.